openpublishoperation/devops-learn-pr/docs/git/gvfs-design-history.md

 end, if the scale issues can be solved, having one repo often makes the overall workflows far simpler.

-#### VSTS
+#### Azure DevOps
-The VSTS product comprises several different services that all work together, and when we first moved to Git, we put each of those services in their own repo.
+The Azure DevOps product comprises several different services that all work together, and when we first moved to Git, we put each of those services in their own repo.
 Our reasoning was that there are fewer scale issues to deal with in any one repo, and having separate repos also helps